Tennis-U.S. Open order of play on Wednesday | Law-Order

 Tennis-U.S. Open order of play on Wednesday

-Order of play on the main show courts on the third day of the U.S. Open on Wednesday (play starts at 1500 GMT/11 AM ET unless stated, prefix number denotes seeding): ARTHUR ASHE STADIUM (1600 GMT/12 PM ET)
+Order of play on the main show court on the 10th day of the U.S. Open on Wednesday (play starts at 1600 GMT/12 PM ET, prefix number denotes seeding): ARTHUR ASHE STADIUM

-Olga Danilovic (Serbia) v 3-Naomi Osaka (Japan) Dominik Koepfer (Germany) v 2-Daniil Medvedev (Russia)
+Emma Raducanu (Britain) v 11-Belinda Bencic (Switzerland) 4-Alexander Zverev (Germany) v Lloyd Harris (South Africa)

+4-Karolina Pliskova (Czech Republic) v 17-Maria Sakkari Greece) 1-Novak Djokovic (Serbia) v 6-Matteo Berrettini (Italy) (Compiled by Shrivathsa Sridhar in Bengaluru)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)